redis-developer/pizza-tribes/docs/README.md

 ## Game State

-The user game state is stored as a JSON value (using RedisJSON) in key `user:{user_id}:gamestate` with the following structure:
+The user game state is stored as a JSON value (using Redis JSON) in key `user:{user_id}:gamestate` with the following structure:

 ```json
 {